 Like it or not, your credit score is an important number.
-It often dictates whether you can borrow money and at what interest rate, which ultimately determines how much you spend on major purchases.
+It often dictates what you can and can’t afford to purchase.

-You’re probably aware that credit scores exist, but do you know how they’re calculated?
-Do you know what yours is?
+You’re probably already aware that credit scores exist, but do you know how they are calculated?
+Do you know what your credit score is?

-Don’t bury your head in the sand; read on to learn more about what makes up your credit score and how you can raise it.
+Don’t bury your head in the sand.
+Read on to learn more about what makes up your credit score and steps you can take to improve it.

 What Is a Credit Score?

-A low or poor credit score means it will be harder for you to get a loan or credit card — and if you do get either, your interest rate will probably be pretty high.
+Low or poor credit scores make it harder for you to get a loan or credit card.
+If you do get either, your interest rate will probably be high.

-A high or good credit score allows you to qualify for better loans and credit cards with lower interest rates and more favorable terms.
+High or good credit scores allow you to qualify for better loans and credit cards with lower interest rates and more favorable terms.

 Your credit score can vary depending on the credit scoring model used to calculate it.

-There are currently two main credit scoring models in the U.S.:
+There are two main credit scoring models in the U.S.:

-Debt.org lists five other, specialized and lesser-used credit scoring models:
+There are also five other specialized and lesser-used credit scoring models:

 Your CE credit score is used by Quicken Loans and is provided for free at Quizzle.
-Your insurance credit score can affect your insurance premiums.
+Insurance credit scores can affect your insurance premiums.

-But you can’t control which credit score is used when you apply for a loan or credit card.
+But you can’t control which credit score model is used when you apply for a new card or loan.
 Therefore, the best tool in your arsenal is being smart with your finances and avoiding things like late payments and collections.

 Your FICO credit score consists of a number ranging from 300 to 850.
 A score of 600 or lower is considered poor, while a score of 750 or higher is considered excellent.
-Most people will be somewhere in between, but the higher you can get your credit score the better.
+The higher you can get your number, the better.

 Payment history accounts for 35% of your credit score.

-Keeping your credit utilization at or under 30% is ideal.
-That means on a credit card with a $10,000 limit, you wouldn’t want your balance to exceed $3,000.
+Keeping your credit utilization rate at or under 30% is good.
+Under 10% is ideal.
+That means you wouldn’t want your balance to exceed $3,000 on a card with a $10,000 credit limit.

 Credit utilization accounts for 30% of your credit score.

 The length of your credit history shows how you’ve borrowed over time.
-If you haven’t had credit cards or loans to your name for long and are just beginning to build your credit history, this could bump your score down a little.
+If you haven’t had credit cards or loans in your name for long and are just beginning to build your credit history, you’ll likely have a lower score.